 How do I know if I have been retaliated against for my whistleblowing activities?

 Retaliation stemming from whistleblowing activities can be very obvious or it can be very subtle.
 The most obvious forms of retaliation are that you are fired, demoted or refused promotion to a higher paying position; however, here are some examples of less obvious unlawful retaliation:

 - You report your employer to officials for unlawfully dumping sewage into the street.
 Shortly afterward, you are fired.

 - You cooperate in an investigation into whether your employer unlawfully dumped sewage into the street and notice that little by little, your hours and responsibilities are reduced and opportunities for advancement are being taken away.

 - You have always received outstanding performance reviews.
-You reported a dangerous working condition to the Occupational Safety and Health Administration, which your employer was ordered to fix.
-Your supervisor tells you that you are being demoted because you are not a team player.
+You reported a dangerous working condition to the Occupational Safety and Health Administration (OSHA), which your employer was ordered to fix.
+Your supervisor tells you that you are being demoted because “you are not a team player.”

-- You work for a public company and notice accounting irregularities; you report the irregularity to the SEC and cooperate in the agency’s investigation.
+- You work for a public company and notice accounting irregularities; you report these to the SEC and cooperate in the agency’s investigation.
 You become the object of derision and criticism at work, and even begin receiving anonymous threats to your safety.